Breathe, Stretch, Shake

 "Breathe, Stretch, Shake" is the second single released from Mase's third album, Welcome Back.
 It was released on September 14, 2004, produced by Rick Rock and featured P. Diddy on the chorus.
 "Breathe, Stretch, Shake" was slightly more successful on the Billboard charts than the album's previous single, "Welcome Back", peaking at 28 on the Billboard Hot 100.
 It was certified gold on June 27, 2005, just about a month after "Welcome Back" accomplished the feat.

 Music video

-The video features Mase alongside a crew of female backup dancers both dressed in black and white in both black and white-colored backgrounds.
+The video features Mase alongside a crew of back-up dancers, including Alyson Stoner and Adam G. Sevani, dressed in black and white in both black and white-colored backgrounds.
 The video was directed by Benny Boom.

 In popular culture

 This song was also featured in the 2004 sports video game NFL Street 2 and the movie version of Fat Albert.